taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-09-23_Character-Profiles.md

 # Character profiles

-## Majhee Suh

-Born in 2035 in Seoul, Korea.
-Immigrated to Brazil to study molecular biotechnology, and at age 26, coordinates the first successful cultivation of raw, living eSyrup.
-This eventually leads to her appointment as a research group leader at Laboratório Nacional de Biociências e Saúde Pública.
-Majhee

-Pronouns: She/her/hers

-Phenotype: Korean.
-Straight, black hair cropped short in a bowl pixie cut; lightly tanned porcelain skin; small, shapely, brown eyes on a round face.
-Average build, average height.

-Typical outfit: Practical trekking slacks with many large pockets, topped by a colorful fitted blouse.
-Lightweight running shoes or boots.
-Is just starting to need reading glasses, which she is constantly misplacing.

-### What does this character want?

-Majhee has always wanted to discover a way to directly interface biological tissue with digital computing circuits, in order to build better medical devices that would integrate with the body's anatomy and physiology.
-When she got the 10-year research and development grant from the UN, her whole focus was on developing better, less expensive air and water filters for the "Global South", and she hardly paid attention to the fact that Space Consortium was patenting bespoke technological applications of eSyrup.
-However, after Majhee's husband Cauã dies from skin cancer, and after the Space Consortium demanded to be able to patent eSyrup fuel even though it was a basic research finding and not a custom commercial application, Majhee becomes obsessed with publishing as many eSyrup applications into the public domain as fast as possible to prevent Space Consortium from patenting any more basic eSyrup research and gaining a monopoly on knowledge and tech crucial to daily life and public health.

-When the Global Water Crisis hits, Majhee decides that São Paulo is no longer safe, not for her family and not for eSyrup research.
-She decides to relocate to her parents-in-law's farm on the edge of the Amazon Rainforest, bringing with her anyone from her research group and her community back in São Paulo who wishes to join her.
-There, she focuses on developing a way to splice eSyrup into the human body so that humans can freely move about on the planet's surface again, protected against the sun's radiations; the overload of nitrogen dioxide, carbon dioxide, and other toxic gases in the atmosphere; and surface water, which is now both hyper-salinated and often contaminated with hydroflouric acid.

-## Iúna Serrano Morei

-Born in 2043 in Watertown, Massachusetts, USA.

-Pronouns: She/her/hers

-Phenotype: Portuguese.
-Thick, wavy brown hair, down to her shoulders.
-Large blue eyes, dark olive skin.
-Very large ears.

 ## Minka Oosou

 Earther, member of the Automata Clan (South America).
 To apply to the ISE Corps, disguises herself as a member of an Earther Gang from the Petar Caves in Brazil.
 Fiercely loyal, loudly opinionated, and stubbornly principled.
-Argumentative and very blunt, incredibly competitive.
+Argumentative and very blunt, incredibly competitive and belligerently anti-authoritarian.
 Cares deeply for Asoka.

 Pronouns: She/her/hers

 Phenotype: East Asian/West African.
 Thick dark brown hair, slightly curled.
 Dark brown, almost black, almond-shaped eyes; round moon-shaped face; small button nose.
 Dark brown skin with mild sun scarring.
 Petite, a bit shorter than average for an Automota Earther.
 Wiry yet physically powerful from a lifetime of capoeira and tree climbing.

+### Where is this character from?

+Min is a member of the Automata, a nomadic clan dedicated to reviving the Amazon Rainforest.
+To do this, they study the soil, water, and air, constantly collecting samples and researching how to re-balance Earth's surface environment.
+They are mobile, moving in a seasonal cycle throughout the Amazon River Basin, tending groves of trees and wild gardens while avoiding contact with the Underground Cities and the World Government, in order to preserve their autonomy.

+The Automata believe true autonomy is the ability to make informed, un-coerced decisions.
+To the Automata, this implies that every member of their clan be raised with the skills and awareness required to govern themselves while co-existing with the rest of the world.
+Most members of the Automata interpret this collective awareness and responsibility to extend only towards other Earthers, and are happy to ignore the Orbiters, whom the Automata speak of dismissively as "the ones who abandoned us out of fear, who hide in their sterile coffins up in the sky."

+When Automata children are considered adults by the Clan when they become an Expert in one of their crafts: Tree Surfer (one who studies and cares for trees and plants), Water Cycler (one who studies and cares for the water and waste cycles of the Automata), and Inker (one who studies and cares for the raw eSyrup cultures, secret treasure of the Automata).
+When an Automata has trained and proven their competence in a craft, they undergo the Rites of the Mother - they must travel, with a single escort, to the sacred burial caves of the Automata, and meditate amongst their dead ancestors for 7 days, with no food and no speech during that time.
+After 7 days, their escort helps them return to the main body of the Clan, where they receive an injection of raw eSyrup directly into their skin.
+This injection becomes their **subdermal shield**, a layer of eSyrup in their skin, which connects directly with their nervous system.
+With guidance, discipline, and much practice, the Automata are able to modify their subdermal shield in order to give themselves protection from harmful solar radiations, to eat directly the fruits and vegetables grown in wild gardens, to drink surface water without intensive treatment and filtration, to filter the current atmosphere with their own sinuses.

+After a year of training on how to use their subdermal shield, Automata are expected to disguise themselves as Underground Earthers and spend a year living in the Underground Cities, to gain perspective on the Automata lifestyle and to generate closer empathy with their fellow planetside humans.

+When Min's mother Jina spent her year in the Underground Cities, she met and fell in love with Amadou, who had run away from a tyrannical governor of a remote cave system.
+His parents were still living as slaves to this tyrannical governor, so Jina decided to help Amadou return to his home cave and overthrow the tyrannical governor.
+They succeeded, but at a terribly high cost - many of the cave's residents died, including Amadou's parents.
+In the end, the tyrannical governor was deposed, and a more humane governing system was established.
+However, Amadou was now wanted by World Government Peacekeepers for killing a World Government appointed governor, so Jina brought him back with her to the Automata.
+This was the first time someone had returned from their year away with an Underground Earther, and it caused great debate amongst the Elders.
+In the end, they accept Amadou and even train him to be an Expert Crafter.

 ### What does this character want?

-The Automata believe that "autonomous" does not mean "alone" - they believe that true autonomy is the ability to make informed, un-coerced decisions.
-To the Automata, this implies that every member of their clan be raised with the skills and awareness required to govern themselves while co-existing with other independent, self-governing agents.
-Most members of the Automata interpret this collective awareness and responsibility to extend only towards other Automata.
+Thanks to growing up with a father who was not born into the Automata, Min grows up with a rather unique perspective, even before becoming an Expert Crafter and living with the Underground Earthers for a year.
+Amadou once dreamed of going into orbit and becoming a space explorer, and he passes on those dreams to Min.
+Min and Amadou spend many nights stargazing and pointing out planets and Orbiter structures, many dawns and dusks watching the Space Barges rumble through the atmosphere.
+Now that Amadou has a bounty on his head, he will never be able to ride a Space Barge without being taken into Peacekeeper custody or killed for money, a fact that causes him great sadness.

-Min, however, believes that to be truly informed and un-coerced in her decisions, she must also learn how to govern herself while co-existing with all of humanity, including the "mole people" (what the Automata sometimes dismissively call the humans living in Underground cities) and the Orbiters.
+Because of the influence of her father, Min grows to believe that in order to be truly informed and un-coerced in her decisions, she must also be informed about and un-coerced by the Orbiters.
+Min hates the World Government for punishing her father for killing an evil man, for allowing people to suffer in the name of "law and order".

 ## Asoka Morei